Indian Police Service: Ranks and insignia

-IPS officers Ranks
+IPS officer ranks

 IPS officers are appointed on the basis of either Civil Service Examination or promoted from the state police service cadre (state civil service officers).
-Vacancy in an IPS cadre are determined on the basis of vacancy on an superintendent of police rank.
-Consequently, there are two level of gradations for SP rank.
-These are level 11 and 12 as per the Seventh Pay Commission.
-Resultantly, IPS officers remain on the rank on SP till the 13th year after which they are eligible for being promoted as Senior Superintendent of Police (SSP).
-ASP rank is the junior most rank on an IPS state cadre.
+Vacancies in the IPS cadre are determined based on vacancy on an superintendent of police rank.
+Consequently, there are two levels of gradation for SP rank.
+These are levels 11 and 12 as per the Seventh Pay Commission.
+Resultantly, IPS officers remain on the rank of SP till the 13th year, after which they are eligible for being promoted as Senior Superintendent of Police (SSP).
+ASP rank is the junior-most rank on an IPS state cadre.
 Consequently, fresh recruits to IPS are variously posted as Assistant Superintendent of Police in a supernumerary capacity (only for training purpose for two years and after that for 1 year) till they are formally placed as Superintendent of Police In-Charge of an area (when they get the pay of level 11 and level 12) and as district in charge (when they get the pay of level 12) (only in non-metropolitan districts).
-When the officers get promoted to the rank of SSP, some of them are posted as the district in-charge of metropolitan districts.
+When the officers get promoted to the rank of SSP, some of them are posted to the district in charge of metropolitan districts.